zhutoutoutousan/A-study-note-as-a-beginner/study/language/roadmap.md

   - I want to know what **anomie** in action in the real life
   - It seems this entity gaining interest in this book is suffering from the **anomie** mentioned above.
 - I enjoy killing my time on lingodeer learning this language when commuting
-## German
-- I want to study in Germany...in a year or two
-- I love Arthur Schopenhauer
-- I love Friedrich Nitzsche
-- I wanna be a good engineer, that place might just give me a whoosh

 ## Russian
 - I love some russian songs back in the 1940s
 - I once loved Владимир Тостои